 UW–Madison is home to one of the largest research enterprises in the nation.
-Business and industry partnerships with our faculty span across our institution—sciences, engineering, medicine, business, education, social sciences, arts, and humanities and include access to our academic and scientific infrastructure with a goal of transforming discoveries into resources and products that address real-world issues.
+Partnerships with our faculty span across the institution—sciences, engineering, medicine, business, education, social sciences, arts, and humanities—and include access to our academic and scientific infrastructure with a goal of transforming discoveries into resources and products that address real-world issues.

-The following tabs feature a series of complementary resources to assist you as we move forward in our discussions on an industry-sponsored research opportunity.
-These guides, templates, and FAQs provide more comprehensive details and are aimed to advance your understanding of the process.
+The following tabs feature a series of complementary resources to assist you in discussions of industry-sponsored research opportunities.
+These guides, templates and FAQs provide more comprehensive details to advance your understanding of the process.

-UW–Madison is continuously looking for ways to enhance industry partnerships and make the process easier for companies and we look forward to reviewing these items with you.
+UW–Madison is continuously looking for ways to enhance industry partnerships and make the process easier for companies.
+We look forward to reviewing these items with you.

 As a public, state university, there are a few legal restrictions placed on industry-sponsored research.
-However, if any of these are “show stoppers” for you, we suggest connecting with the Office of Business Engagement before proceeding any further:
+If any of these are “show stoppers” for you, we suggest connecting with the Office of Business Engagement before proceeding any further:

 - UW–Madison cannot assign or commit to licensing background IP as part of a sponsored research agreement.
 Research agreements deal solely with IP created as a result of the collaboration.
 Background IP is addressed separately by the Wisconsin Alumni Research Foundation (WARF) and is negotiated separately from the research agreement.
 Contact WARF for more information on licensing IP.